fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Course channel in Discord and Telegram

 You can discuss the course and related topics in our dedicated group on Discord <a target='_blank' href='https://study.cs.helsinki.fi/discord/join/fullstack'>https://study.cs.helsinki.fi/discord/join/fullstack</a> and on Telegram: <a target='_blank' href='https://t.me/fullstackcourse'>https://t.me/fullstackcourse</a>.
-Please join the conversation!
+Discord has fullstack_general and part-specific (channel names with fullstack prefix) channels for course-related discussion.
+Note that Discord's <strong> chat channel is not suitable for the course-related discussion.</strong> Please join the conversation!

+  Discordissa kurssiin liittyvää keskustelua varten on kanava fullstack_general ja osa-kohtaiset kanavat (muut fullstack-alkuiset kanavat).
+Huomaa, että Discording <strong>chat-kanava ei ole kurssiin liittyvää keskustelua varten.</strong>

 ### Parts and completion